miqbaltariq/SECP1513/SECP1513-03/Meta Workforce/Ong Jin Yie/Reflection.md

 Prototype of Design Thinking is the tasks that I take.
 In doing the prototype, it need good drawing skill to complete it so it had been a hard task for me.
 So, it takes a week for me to finish it.
 Although it is not an easy works but luckily I done it successfully.
 It adds to my drawing experience, and make me to stand out from others.

 Design Thinking (Report) :
+It comes to the end for the design thinking assignment.
+I have learn many things from the perspective of communication, leadership, and problem solving skills.
+Thanks to all my group member for this such wonderful report.